pikdum/blog/content/posts/thistle-tea-2025-update/index.md

 end
 ```

-A pain point with writing combat was bits were written specifically for their entities.
+A pain point with writing combat was bits written specifically for their entities.
 Player could attack, but not receive attacks.
 Mobs could receive attacks, but not attack.
 Players could cast spells, but mobs couldn't.